 802.15.4 Purpose

-The standard provides for ultra low complexity, ultra low cost, ultra low power consumption, and low data rate wireless meter.
+The standard provides for ultra low complexity, ultra low cost, ultra low power consumption, and low data rate wireless connectivity among inexpensive devices.
+In addition, one of the alternate PHYs provides precision ranging capability that is accurate to one meter.
 Multiple PHYs are defined to support a variety of frequency bands.

-802.15 TGw Need
+802.15 TG4w Need

 There is significant commercial interest in LPWANs on the part of Wireless Carriers, Utilities, and others around the world as part of their Internet of Things (IoT) arsenal.
 According to analyst reports, LPWANs are increasingly being used to achieve cost-effective connectivity for billions of devices spread over large areas where low power (i.e. long battery life or harvested energy) and long range are important factors and where data rate and low latency are not.

-A main functional requirement for LPWANs is achieving a high link margin to deal with interferers and achieve distance, while maintaining low energy consumption.
-This translates to minimum required receiver sensitivities on the order of -140dBm or better.
+A main functional requirement for LPWANs is achieving improved link margin of typically 155 dB - 160 dB to deal with interferers and achieve distances of typically 10 km - 15 km in rural areas using a low transmit power (typically 14 dBm), while maintaining low energy consumption.
+This translates to minimum required receiver sensitivities on the order of -140 dBm or better.
 These needs have driven the increased use of sub-GHz bands over the recent years by various proprietary solutions.

 Current standards have not been designed for a very high link margin in license-exempt frequency bands with strong interference while minimizing power consumption and achieving multiyear battery life.
-To compound matters, interference issues are expected to increase with wide deployment of IEEE Std.
-802.11ah.
-The end result is the inability to guarantee the required transmission reliability in such scenarios.
-This amendment is needed to close this gap and to provide reliable transmission at receiver sensitivities of -140dBm while delivering multiyear battery life.
+To compound matters, interference issues are expected to increase with wide deployment of IEEE Std 802.11ah.
+The end result is the inability to achieve the required transmission reliability in such scenarios.
+This amendment is needed to close this gap and to provide adequate receiver sensitivities of typically -140 dBm while still delivering multiyear battery life.

 802.15 TG4w Scope

-This amendment defines a Low Power Wide Area Network (LPWAN) extension to the IEEE Std.
-802.15.4 LECIM PHY layer.
-It uses the LECIM PHY FSK modulation schemes with extensions to lower bit-rates (e.g. payload bit-rate typically <30kBit/s).
+This amendment defines a Low Power Wide Area Network (LPWAN) extension to the IEEE Std 802.15.4 Low Energy, Critical Infrastructure Monitoring (LECIM) PHY layer to cover network cell radii of typically 10-15 km in rural areas.
+It uses the LECIM PHY Frequency Shift Keying (FSK) modulation schemes with extensions to lower bit-rates (e.g. payload bit-rate typically <30 kb/s).
 Additionally, it extends the frequency bands to additional sub-GHz unlicensed and licensed frequency bands to cover the market demand.
-For improved robustness in channels with high levels of interference, it defines mechanisms for the fragmented transmission of Forward Error Correction (FEC) code-words, as well as time and frequency patterns for the transmission of the fragments.
-Furthermore, it

-defines lower code rates of the FEC in addition to the K=7 R=1/2 convolutional code.
-Modifications to the Medium Access Control (MAC) layer, needed to support this PHY extension, are defined as needed.
+For improved data integrity in channels with high levels of interference, it defines mechanisms for the fragmented transmission of Forward Error Correction (FEC) code-words, as well as time and frequency patterns for the transmission of the fragments.
+Modifications to the Medium Access Control (MAC) layer, needed to support this PHY extension, are defined.

 Methodology